DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2030-01-01-elderly_care.md

    - **Overview**: Discuss how wearable technology like smartwatches, fitness trackers, and biosensors are providing real-time health data for elderly individuals.
    - **Focus**: How data science transforms this data into actionable insights, enabling caregivers to manage elderly health proactively.

-### 12. Predicting Hospital Readmissions for Elderly Patients Using Machine Learning
-   - **Overview**: Analyze how predictive models can identify elderly patients at risk of hospital readmission by analyzing post-discharge health data, treatment adherence, and other factors.
-   - **Focus**: Machine learning algorithms for predicting complications and optimizing post-hospitalization care.

 ### 13. AI in Early Detection and Management of Elderly Frailty
    - **Overview**: Explore how AI can predict and detect frailty in elderly patients by analyzing health data such as gait analysis, muscle mass, and nutritional intake.